Emilyhugs/django-NightThoughts/README.md

 ## Credits
 I would like to credit Code Institute's CodeStar walkthrough blog.
 It was invaluable for following along and making sure that I set up my project succesfully.

-I also have to credit Chat GPT & Claude for code generation/fixing.
+I also have to credit Chat GPT & Claude for code generation/fixing, and canva for generating the logo.
 <p align="right"><a href="#django-Nightthoughts">Back To Top</a></p>
 <br>